hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 The Key/Value API is extended to support an `acquire` and `release` operation.
-The `acquire` operation acts like a Check-And-Set operation except it can only succeed if there is no existing lock holder.
+The `acquire` operation acts like a Check-And-Set operation except it can only succeed if there is no existing lock holder (the current lock holder can re-`acquire`, see below).
 On success, there is a normal key update, but there is also an increment to the `LockIndex`, and the `Session` value is updated to reflect the session holding the lock.

+If the lock is already held by the given session during an `acquire`, then the `LockIndex` is not incremented but the key contents are updated.
+This lets the current lock holder update the key contents without having to give up the lock and reacquire it.

 Once held, the lock can be released using a corresponding `release` operation, providing the same session.
 Again, this acts like a Check-And-Set operations